 No. First Act Theatre Arts holds to Christian values of family, community, leadership, and positive encouragement.
 We welcome all kids of varying faiths, backgrounds, and beliefs.

-First Act Theatre Arts openly welcomes all children with special needs, regardless of severity.
+First Act Theatre Arts openly welcomes all children with special needs.
 Further, First Act proudly supports our HEART program (Helping to Encourage Awareness and Recognition in Theatre).
 Please let us know what we can do to help!
 Before camp you will want to fill out the HEART application and camp support form.
 First Act will work with you to assist your child.
 Please give us as much information as possible so we can make your child’s experience successful.